Seattle Children’s to reopen operating rooms tied to mold; 1 of 6 patients infected has died

 Del Beccaro said at the time they believed the mold entered through gaps caused by the configuration of the rooms.
 The hospital notified Public Health — Seattle & King County, which, in turn, brought in the Centers for Disease Control and Prevention (CDC).

-Children’s reported the mold problem to the state health department in July 2018.
+Children’s reported the mold problem to the state in July 2018.

-“We opened a state investigation and found no deficient practices,” Kristen Maki, a department spokeswoman, said in an email Wednesday.
+“We opened a state investigation and found no deficient practices,” Kristen Maki, a department spokeswoman, said in an email.

-Dr. Jeffrey Duchin, Public Health’s health officer, said the hospital and specialists from the CDC launched some environmental measures to improve Children’s air-filtration system.
+Duchin said the hospital and specialists from the CDC launched some environmental measures to improve Children’s air-filtration system.
 County health officials believed the mold was under control and the risk to patients was low, if not gone, Duchin said.

 “But then something unexpected happened in 2019,” Duchin said.
 “Clearly, there was a risk that recurred.”

 In May of this year, after the initial four operating rooms were closed, surgeries continued in the remaining 10 on the Seattle campus until May 24, when the hospital shut down all 14.
-Each operating room had tested positive at one point during that time span for Aspergillus, Del Beccaro said.
+Each operating room had tested positive at one point during that time for Aspergillus, Del Beccaro said.

 Public Health said it was not its duty to notify the public as it is when a new case of measles is confirmed.
 Duchin said the “level of notification” was up to Children’s.